nathanmarz/storm/docs/documentation/distcache-blobstore.md

 The first implementation will be Zookeeper based.
-If the zookeeper connection is lost/reset resulting in loss of lock or the spot in queue the implementation will take care of updating the state such that isLeader() will reflect the current status.The leader like actions must finish in less than minimumOf(connectionTimeout, SessionTimeout) to ensure the lock was held by nimbus for the entire duration of the action (Not sure if we want to just state this expectation and ensure that zk configurations are set high enough which will result in higher failover time or we actually want to create some sort of rollback mechanism for all actions, the second option needs a lot of code).
+If the zookeeper connection is lost/reset resulting in loss of lock or the spot in queue the implementation will take care of updating the state such that isLeader() will reflect the current status.
+The leader like actions must finish in less than minimumOf(connectionTimeout, SessionTimeout) to ensure the lock was held by nimbus for the entire duration of the action (Not sure if we want to just state this expectation and ensure that zk configurations are set high enough which will result in higher failover time or we actually want to create some sort of rollback mechanism for all actions, the second option needs a lot of code).
 If a nimbus that is not